RRakib/django-boilerplate/README.md

 ## Follow the steps below

-1. Create your virtual environment
+1. Create your virtual environment and activate
 2. Install latest version of django using `pip install django`
 3. create new project using command below